5 Types of E-commerce Fraud

 When it comes to online fraud, it’s not just the lost product and incorrectly declined transactions that cost merchants cash.
 The chargebacks that follow fraudulent purchases also cost businesses millions.

-From the actual lost sales themselves to the chargeback fees, resources spent fighting the chargebacks and the looming threat to their merchant accounts, chargebacks pose yet another significant financial risk to today’s online retailers.
+From the lost sales themselves to the chargeback fees, the resources spent fighting the chargebacks, and the looming threat to their merchant accounts, chargebacks pose yet another significant financial risk to today’s online retailers.